 How to Start a Fire in the Fireplace

-2. Build an Upside-Down fire.
-(See below)
+2. Build an upside-down fire.

-3. Close the chamber door.
+3. Close and latch the chamber door.

 Things to Avoid